git-ecosystem/git-credential-manager/docs/usage.md

 ### azure-repos (experimental)

-Interact with the Azure Repos host provider to manage the authentication authority cache.
+Interact with the Azure Repos host provider to bind/unbind user accounts to Azure DevOps organizations or specific remote URLs, and manage the authentication authority cache.

+For more information about managing user account bindings see [here](azrepos-users-and-tokens.md#useraccounts).